ocurrent/macos-infra/README-rsync.md

 ## Current Deployment and Future Steps

-Currently the macOS workers have been used in [opam-repo-ci](https://github.com/ocurrent/opam-repo-ci/pull/116) although at the time of writing it is currently disabled.
-This is because the macOS machines still need frequent manual fixing and updating which I didn't have time for, the following steps are what is probably needed at a bare minimum to get things up and running in a more stable state.
+Currently the macOS workers have been used in [`opam-repo-ci`](https://github.com/ocurrent/opam-repo-ci/pull/116), although at the time of writing, it is currently disabled.
+This is because the macOS machines still need frequent manual fixing and updating, which I didn't have time for.
+The following steps are what is probably needed at a bare minimum to get things up and running in a more stable state.

- - Convert to using docker for the images -- this would require wrapping this `main.ml` script in an OCurrent pipeline to periodically rebuild the base images using a connected macOS worker.
-As far as I know, we don't yet have a way to take the output from one obuilder job and docker-ise it. @kit-ty-kate has kindly put most of this into [this comment](https://github.com/ocurrent/opam-repo-ci/pull/116#issuecomment-881396651).
+ - Convert to using Docker for the images: this would require wrapping this `main.ml` script in an OCurrent pipeline to periodically rebuild the base images using a connected macOS worker.
+As far as I know, we don't yet have a way to take the output from one OBuilder job and Docker-ise it. @kit-ty-kate has kindly put most of this into [this comment](https://github.com/ocurrent/opam-repo-ci/pull/116#issuecomment-881396651).
- - More testing -- this includes on newer macOS versions (Monterey) and on Apple Silicon.
-Now that we use `rsync` I'm quite confident this should work with little effort (macFUSE also support Apple Silicon in recent releases).
+ - More testing: this includes on newer macOS versions (Monterey) and on Apple Silicon.
+Now that we use `rsync`, I'm quite confident this should work with little effort (macFUSE also support Apple Silicon in recent releases).

 It is important to note that macOS will likely *always* need a slightly modified OBuilder spec file that is somewhat aware of it's limitations.
-See for example the [changes made for opam-repo-ci](https://github.com/kit-ty-kate/opam-repo-ci/blob/f8259948755dc09deabaada1e2d87dae2cbe1c42/lib/opam_build.ml#L45).
+See for example the [changes made for `opam-repo-ci`](https://github.com/kit-ty-kate/opam-repo-ci/blob/f8259948755dc09deabaada1e2d87dae2cbe1c42/lib/opam_build.ml#L45).

-There is also an out of date port of [opam-health-check](https://github.com/patricoferris/opam-health-check/commit/c19211583a9bacc994f31ec28e5dd1b780bcf1fd) that can build using macOS workers too.
+There is also an out-of-date port of [`opam-health-check`](https://github.com/patricoferris/opam-health-check/commit/c19211583a9bacc994f31ec28e5dd1b780bcf1fd) that can build using macOS workers too.
 This is quite useful for testing the builder.

 ## Thanks

 For the most part, I was simply the person implementing macOS CI.
-Much more experienced people very gladly helped answer all of my questions: thanks @talex5, @dra27, @avsm, @kit-ty-kate, @MagnusS, @MisterDA, @tmcgilchrist and @mtelvers.
+Much more experienced people very gladly helped answer all of my questions: thanks @talex5, @dra27, @avsm, @kit-ty-kate, @MagnusS, @MisterDA, @tmcgilchrist, and @mtelvers.